Commentary|Videos|October 16, 2025

 Rethinking Progressive MS Studies to Better Include Advanced Patients: Gavin Giovannoni, MBBCh, PhD, FCP, FRCP, FRCPath

-The professor of neurology at Barts and London School of Medicine and Dentistry provided commentary on the ways to improve inclusion for multiple sclerosis clinical trials, factoring in patients with more advanced stages of disease.
+The professor of neurology at Barts and The London School of Medicine and Dentistry provided commentary on the ways to improve inclusion for multiple sclerosis clinical trials, factoring in patients with more advanced stages of disease.
 [WATCH TIME: 4 minutes]

 WATCH TIME: 4 minutes | Captions are auto-generated and may contain errors.

-"ORATORIO-HAND changes how we design progressive MS trials—event-driven, composite endpoints, and more inclusive of advanced patients who’ve too often been left out of research."
+"ORATORIO-HAND changes how we design progressive MS trials—event-driven, composite end points, and more inclusive of advanced patients who’ve too often been left out of research."

-All told, ocrelizumab met its primary end point, with 32.7% of patients experiencing confirmed disability progression (CDP) at 12 weeks compared with 40.4% of those on placebo (HR, 0.70; 95% CI, 0.57–0.86; RR, 30%; P = .0007).
+All told, ocrelizumab met its primary end point, with 32.7% of patients experiencing confirmed disability progression at 12 weeks compared with 40.4% of those on placebo (HR, 0.70; 95% CI, 0.57-0.86; RR, 30%; P = .0007).
 In addition, 16.7% of ocrelizumab-treated patients had confirmed progression in hand function on the 9-Hole Peg Test (RR, 41%; P = .0002), an end point Giovannoni believes should be used more frequently.
 Above all, the ORATORIO-HAND trial confirmed findings from the previously completed ORATORIO study (NCT01194570), and provided new evidence of benefit in an older, more disabled patient population.

 Click here for more ECTRIMS 2025 coverage.